Lipschitz extension theorems with explicit constants: Lipschitz -connectedness

 is called a bicombing, if for all \(x\), \(y\in X\), the path \(\sigma_{xy}(\cdot)=\sigma(x, y, \cdot)\) is a metric geodesic connecting \(x\) to \(y\), that is, \(\sigma_{xy}(0)=x\), \(\sigma_{xy}(1)=y\) and \(d(\sigma_{xy}(s), \sigma_{xy}(t))=\abs{s-t}\cdot d(x, y)\) for all \(x\), \(y\in X\).
 Essentially, a bicombing is a collection of distinguished geodesic in metric space.
 A useful example to keep in mind is the bicombing on a Banach given by oriented linear segments.
 Following Descombes and Lang \cite{lang-descombes--2015}, we say that \(\sigma\) is a conical bicombing if

 for all \(x\), \(y\), \(x'\), \(y'\in X\) and all \(t\in [0,1]\).
 By a well-known construction going back to Menger \cite[Section 6]{menger--1928}, it follows directly from the definition that complete metric spaces of generalized non-positive curvature admit conical bicombings.
-By a refined analysis of Schlichenmaier's arguments we show that the constant \(3\) from above can be improved to \(\sqrt{3}\).
+See \cite[Section 5]{basso2024noncompactconvexhullgeneralized} for the details.
+By a refined analysis of Schlichenmaier's arguments, we show in the following that the constant \(3\) from above can be improved to \(\sqrt{3}\).
+For each non-negative integer \(n\) we define